teambit/docs/docs/build-pipeline/01-overview.md

 title: Overview
 ---
 The Build Pipeline is an [Environment Service](/docs/environments/environment-services) responsible for sequencing and executing the Build Tasks set for a component.
 A component's default series of Build Tasks is composed of tasks set by Bit and by its [environment](/docs/environments/overview).
 It consists of tasks for testing it and for generating the artifacts needed for it to become an independent building block (its distributable code, `package.json`, [component preview](todo), etc.)

-The build process runs before a component gets a new release version and serves as a prerequisite of it.
-If any task in the build process fails, the tagging process is aborted.
 ## Isolated builds
 Components authored in a Bit workspace are created to be completely independent.
 To address that, the build process starts by creating a component 'capsule' which is an isolated instance of a component, generated in a separate directory in your filesystem.